 In May we picked up a tour opening for for Big Head Todd and the Monsters.
 They have always maintained a loyal following so the shows were packed.
-No one in the audience knew who we were (yet), but it was a good experience; even if some nights that just meant winning over a skeptical crowd.
+No one in the audience knew who we were, but it was a good experience – even if some nights that just meant winning over a skeptical crowd.
 It’s always a little more work when people aren’t there to see you.
 You have to convince them – which we always managed to do.

-At one point Todd felt so sorry for us all crammed into a van with our equipment, with two extra bodies and no room to breathe, that he gave us $500 so we could rent ourselves a U-Haul trailer for the gear.
-I guess that pretty much illustrates how cool those guys were.
+At one point Todd felt so sorry for us all crammed into a van with our equipment, with two extra bodies and no room to breathe, that he gave us $500 so we could rent ourselves a U-Haul trailer for our gear.
+I guess that pretty much shows how cool those guys were.

 We were working our asses off and putting on great shows.
 Linda was giving 110% as usual and starting to have throat problems from lack of sleep.
 Every week we would find a copy of Billboard magazine and see what our record was doing.
 And as our record continued to climb up the charts we demanded a bus.
 The days of U-Hauls and crappy vans were over.